| William Henry Field, born c. 1841, joined

 as stated by the History of the VIII King's Royal Irish Hussars

-"The depôt, consisting of 6 officers and
+:"The depôt, consisting of 6 officers and

 89 non-commissioned officers and men under Captain Field,